Mitigating Statistical Bias within Differentially Private Synthetic Data: Background

-Since their introduction, \GAN{}s have become a popular tool for synthetic data generation in semi-supervised and unsupervised settings. \GAN{}s work to produce realistic synthetic data by trading off the learning of a generator $G$ to produce synthetic observations, with that of a classifier $D$ learning to correctly classify the training and generated data as real or fake.
-The generator $G$ takes samples from the prior $u\sim p_u$ as an input and generates samples $G(u)\in X$.
-The discriminator $D$ takes an observation $x\in X$ as input and outputs the probability $D(x)$ of this observation being drawn from the true \DGP{}.
-The classification network $D$ distinguishes between samples from the \DGP{} with label $y=1$ and distribution $p_D$, and data from the \SDGP{} with label $y=0$ and distribution $p_G$.

-Following Bayes' rule we can show that the output of $D(x)$, namely the probabilities $p(y=1|x)$ and $p(y=0|x)$, can be used for likelihood ratio estimation:
+{ } Since their introduction, GANs have become a popular tool for synthetic data generation in semi-supervised and unsupervised settings.
+GANs produce realistic synthetic data by trading off the learning of a generator $Ge$ to produce synthetic observations, with that of a classifier $Di$ learning to correctly classify the training and generated data as real or fake.
+The generator $Ge$ takes samples from the prior $u\sim p_u$ as an input and generates samples $Ge(u)\in X$.
+The discriminator $Di$ takes an observation $x\in X$ as input and outputs the probability $Di(x)$ of this observation being drawn from the true DGP.
+The classification network $Di$ distinguishes between samples from the DGP with label $y=1$ and distribution $p_D$, and data from the SDGP with label $y=0$ and distribution $p_G$.
+Following Bayes' rule we can show that the output of $Di(x)$, namely the probabilities $\widehat{p}(y=1|x)$ and $\widehat{p}(y=0|x)$, can be used for importance weight estimation:

-This observation has been exploited in a stream of literature focusing on importance weighting based sampling approaches for \GAN{}s. \cite{grover2019bias} analyze how importance weighting of the \GAN's outputs can lead to performance gains; extensions include their proposed usage in rejection sampling on the \GAN{}'s outputs \citep{azadi2018discriminator}, and Metropolis-Hastings sampling from the \GAN alongside improvements to the robustness of this sampling via calibration of the discriminator \citep{turner2019metropolis}.
-Up to now, no one has leveraged these discriminator based importance weighting approaches in \DP settings where the weights can mitigate the increased bias introduced by the training of a privatized generative model.
+This observation has been exploited in a stream of literature focusing on importance weighting (IW) based sampling approaches for GANs. \cite{grover2019bias} analyse how importance weights of the GAN's outputs can lead to performance gains; extensions include their proposed usage in rejection sampling on the GAN's outputs \citep{azadi2018discriminator}, and Metropolis--Hastings sampling from the GAN alongside improvements to the robustness of this sampling via calibration of the discriminator \citep{turner2019metropolis}.
+To date, no one has leveraged these discriminator-based IW approaches in DP settings where the weights can mitigate the increased bias induced by privatised data models.